 Keys APIs

-The APIs in this section allow the Broadcaster Application, with the Receiver’s permission, to access certain specified remotecontrol keys.
+The APIs in this section allow the Broadcaster Application, with the Receiver’s permission, to access certain specified remote-control keys.

 Request Keys API

 A Broadcaster Application can request to receive keypresses that are typically used and processed by Receivers.
 For example, numeric keypresses on the remote control are typically used by the underlying Receiver to direct-tune to a specific channel.
 However, the Broadcaster Application may wish to present a data entry UI to accept numeric data from the user in order to perform a specific action or to solicit input from the viewer.
 In this case, the Broadcaster Application can request the Receiver to temporarily re-route numeric keypresses to itself.
 Based on the Receiver manufacturer, the Receiver may reject this request, in which case, the Broadcaster Application may choose to display a soft keyboard on the TV screen or resort to using other types of device input.